 How is the UAS being acquired?

-The Coast Guard awarded a contract June 6, 2018, to Insitu for contractor-owned and -operated UAS capability on three NSCs and options to outfit the rest of the NSC fleet in future years.
-In 2019, the commandant of the Coast Guard challenged the program to accelerate the pace.
-The Coast Guard completed its accelerated production schedule March 22, 2021, and the only remaining cutter to receive UAS capability is Cutter Stone, which will be completed in 2022.
+The program focuses on commercially available service technology with a proven track record in the maritime environment.
+The Coast Guard awarded a contract in June 2018 to Insitu for contractor-owned and -operated UAS capability on three NSCs and options to outfit the rest of the NSC fleet in future years, with a total eight-year period of performance.
+The Coast Guard executed an accelerated production schedule, completing installation on the first eight NSCs by March 2021.
+Installation on the ninth NSC, Coast Guard Cutter Stone, was completed in 2023.